isomerpages/moe-woodlandspri/_curriculum/Character & Citizenship Education.md

 <img style="width:45%" height="auto" width="100%" src="/images/cce2.jpg">
 </div>
 <p>&nbsp;</p>
-<h3><strong>Sexuality Education 2024</strong></h3>
+<h3><strong>Sexuality Education 2025</strong></h3>
 <h4><strong>MOE Sexuality Education in Schools</strong></h4>
 <p>1.
-Sexuality Education (SEd) in schools is about enabling students to
+Sexuality Education (SEd) in schools aims to enable students to understand
-understand the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.
+the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships with others, including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.
 SEd is premised on the importance of the family as the basic unit of society.
 This means encouraging healthy, heterosexual marriages and stable nuclear family units with extended family support.